svetlozardraganov/tradingview.com-scraper/README.md

 - class CompareCompaniesVisualizer - compare more than one company

 # What I learned
-- Interacting with sqlite3 database
+- Working with sqlite3 database.
-- Scraping web-data with Selenium
+- Scraping web-pages with Selenium framework.
+- Working with Pandas Dataframe
-- Working with pandas
+- Working with Plotly library.

 # Usage
  - for single company: tradignview-apple.ipynb